jupyter-book/team-compass/docs/tips.md

 ## Use sentence-case in headings

 There are many natural choices for the case-style of a heading.
-With the Jupyter Book project, we've settled on <wiki:Sentence_Case>.
+With the Jupyter Book project, we've settled on [sentence case](wiki:Stylistic_or_specialised_usage).

 For example,